pravinyo/website/_posts/2025-09-11-dynamodb-single-table-design.md

 ## GSI Design: Avoiding Hot Partitions

 One of the most critical mistakes in DynamoDB design is creating GSIs that concentrate similar entities in the same partition, leading to hot partition problems.
+Let's see how to avoid this.

 ### Problematic GSI Design (Hot Partition Anti-Pattern)

+Incorrect GSI designs often use low cardinality partition keys, causing many items to land in the same partition:

 ```python
 # DANGEROUS: All latest documents hit same partition
 hot_partition_gsi = [